sr1938/sr1938/README.md

 ## Learning

-🚀 Embarking on a journey to master the intricacies of AWS.
+🚀 Embarking on a journey to master the intricacies of Machine Learning.

 ## Connect with Me